-Airlines are adding new flight routes.
-Here’s what that tells us about summer travel and beyond.
+Airlines are adding flight routes.
+Here’s what it means for summer travel and beyond.

 [Flying during the pandemic?
 Don’t forget about the risks at the airport.]

-Border openings will impact our international options.
+Border openings will affect our international options

 Airlines want to get people to where they can actually go.
 Some new routes are betting on international destinations becoming more popular because they’re accessible now, or will be soon.

 With South Africa’s borders reopened, Delta is adding a service to Cape Town starting this month.
-American Airlines is launching new flights to Tel Aviv, citing the country’s strong vaccine rollout as a sign of hope for future U.S. travelers.
+American Airlines is launching new flights to Tel Aviv, citing Israel’s strong vaccine rollout as a sign of hope for future U.S. travelers.

 Even though travel to Asia is limited, a Singapore Airlines spokesperson said the airline has been prioritizing ultra-long-haul nonstop operations from the United States to Southeast Asia.
 When we can make that trip again, the airline’s entire U.S. route network will consist of nonstops using faster, fuel-efficient aircraft that shave up to five hours of total travel time (while reducing carbon emissions by 30 percent).